Codemon72/Spickzettel/SQL.md

 - **Data Manipulation Language (DML)**
   - used for inserting, updating and deleting data from the database.

 #### Queries
 - A query is a set of instructions given to the RDBMS (written in SQL) that tell the RDBMS what information you want it to retrieve for you.
   - goal is to only get the data you need
   - out of TONS of data in a DB
   - often hidden in a complex schema

+#### Basic Data Types

+- INT  - Whole Number
+- DECIMAL(M,N) - Decimal Numbers - Exact Value
+- VARCHAR(1)  - String of text of length 1
+- BLOB - Binary Large Object